-1. Freehold, unless otherwise marked with an \ which denotes leasehold and \\ denotes a combination of freehold and leasehold.
+Freehold, unless otherwise marked with an \ which denotes leasehold and \\ denotes a combination of freehold and leasehold. \

-Following practical completion during the year, these properties have been reclassified from properties under development to investment property in the Logistics portfolio.
+Following practical completion during the year, this property has been reclassified from properties under development to investment property in the Office portfolio.
+N